July 30, 2015

 This memorandum serves as Hampton University Health Center's guidelines for the possible widespread infection of the influenza virus.
-We understand that the H1N1 influenza is not currently prevalent in our state.
-Unfortunately, the H1N1 pandemic had its greatest negative effect in children, young adults, and pregnant women.
-In response to previous influenza season's pandemic, all influenza cases should continue to be treated as novel H1N1 and precautions for its spread should be stressed.
+Unfortunately, the pandemic of influenza has its greatest negative effect in children, young adults, and pregnant women.

-We will continue to work closely with the Hampton Health Department to monitor flu conditions and to make decisions about the best steps to take concerning our institution, but we need your help to accomplish this.
-Here at our University we are attempting to limit the spread by following the recommendations of our national, state and local health departments.
-To prevent the spread of the virus, students on campus who become ill with the flu are expected to be removed by their parents, who will be immediately contacted so they will be treated at home.
-Individuals who become ill with the flu should not return to the campus community until they are free of fever for a period not less than 24 hours (Fever 100ºF/37.8ºC).
-This means free without temperature while not taking medication that reduces fever (Tylenol, Ibuprofen).
-Upon returning to the campus a note from your health care provider must be presented to the Health Center verifying that you are free of temperature (100ºF/37.8ºC) for 24 hours without medication and are symptom free.
+We will continue to work closely with the Hampton Health Department to monitor flu conditions and to make decisions about the best steps to take concerning our institution, but, we need your help to accomplish this.
+Here at our University community we are attempting to limit the spread by following there commendations of our national, state and local health departments.
+Parents of residential students that become ill with the FLU are asked to pick-up their student so that they may be treated at home.
+The parent(s) will be contacted immediately by the Health Center staff and advised of the situation.
+Individuals who become ill with the flu should not return to the campus community until they are free of fever for a period not less than 24hours (Fever 100ºF/37.8ºC).
+This means free without temperature while not taking medication that reduces fever (Tylenol or Ibuprofen).
+Upon returning to the campus a note from your health care provider must be presented to the Health Center verifying that you are free of a temperature (100ºF/37.8ºC) for 24 hours without medication and are symptom free.
 This usually requires a minimum of three to five days.

 How to prevent the spread of the Influenza Virus: